 5. Read to each other

+Reading to each other is an interesting activity, as it requires the equal attention of both the participants.
+This also requires you to actively participate in the activity, unlike watching TV together.
 Reading together has been said to decrease stress in relationships and couples have reported feeling refreshed and relaxed after reading to each other, unlike the ones who felt overwhelmed after binge-watching with their partners.

 Related Reading: Stuff That Women Need To Unlearn After Reading Romance Novels

 Do seek help apart from couples therapy at home

 These five relationship-building exercises for at-home couples therapy have actually done wonders.
 But such couples therapy exercises are not a trivial matter and require a serious commitment from both parties.
 While these exercises can certainly help, in case of deeper, long-lasting problems, visiting a trained professional is always better.